finopsfoundation/framework/_capabilities/manage-anomalies.md

+## FinOps Platforms & Service Providers
+_Reference of cloud cost management platforms, tooling and service providers related to this Capability coming soon._

+## FinOps Training
+_Reference of courses and training partners related to this Capability coming soon._

 ## Get Involved
 Get involved and contribute to the community by sharing a story or providing a playbook for how you have managed anomalies and established best practices in your organization.
 Your real world story or how-to can be provided in the context of:
 >* one or more cloud providers